auraoupa/perf-pangeo-deployments/README.md

 Thanks to [xarray](http://xarray.pydata.org/en/stable/) and [dask](https://dask.org/) librairies (very important part of the PANGEO ecosystem), the computation is parallelized along each chunk of the dataset.
 The efficiency of the parallization should be a matter of how many workers/cores and memory dask is dealing with.

-The netcdf daily files are also available on some machines : Occigen and HAL.
-In these 2 deployments I have tested the impact of the data format (netcdf or zarr) on the opening of the files and the computation of the time mean.
+The netcdf daily files are also available on some machines : Occigen and HAL (see below for a description of these machines).
+In these 2 deployments I have tested the impact of the data format (netcdf or zarr) on the opening of the files and on the computation of the temporal mean.
 The number of workers and cores is 20 for all the tests, and the available memory is 2.4TB for HSW24 and 3.6TB for HAL

 The results are :